 But once you climb the ranks to leadership positions, the ratio looks a little less healthy for women.
 Women make up just 34% of all executives in the top 100 hospitals, and out of 46 Fortune 500 healthcare companies, only three women hold top leadership roles.

 Things are looking optimistic though.
 14-22% of women in the study said they expected to be CEO within five years.
 And in the UK, according to the Medical Women’s Federation, 45% of all doctors are female.
-So if you wanted to become a specialty doctor like a cardiologist, the odds are good.
+So if you wanted to become a specialty doctor like a cardiologist or a Dentist in Manchester, the odds are good.
 68% of salaried GPs are also female.

 Another field in which women dominate is education.
 Which teaching was traditionally considered a career for men, the profession’s gender balance started shifting in the US in the mid-19th century, when the public-school system was born.